 There are three main types of government-backed mortgage loans available in Washington State — FHA, VA and USDA.
 Here’s what you should know about them.

-An FHA loan is provided by a mortgage lender but is insured by the federal government.
+Is provided by a mortgage lender but is insured by the federal government.
 This government insurance makes them unique from conventional or “regular” home loans.
 There are two primary advantages to this program: (1) borrowers can make a down payment as low as 3.5%, and (2) the qualification criteria are generally less stringent compared to a conventional mortgage.
 Here’s an overview of Washington State FHA requirements.

-The VA loan program is available to military service members and their families.
+Is available to military service members and their families.
 If you’re a military member in Washington State, it’s hard to beat this type of loan.
 This programs allows eligible borrowers to purchase a home with no money down, and sometimes without mortgage insurance.
 Read our related article about VA loan limits in Washington State.

-USDA home loans are available to residents of rural areas who meet certain income guidelines.
+Are available to residents of rural areas who meet certain income guidelines.
 They are also referred to as Rural Development (RD) loans.
 This program is primarily intended for borrowers with low to moderate incomes.
 To learn more about this type of mortgage, visit USDA.gov.

 Fixed vs. Adjustable Mortgage Rates